 2.2.1 Method 1: Topographic maps

 Sweden’s mountain areas have been mapped in reasonable detail in the 1/100000 ‘Fjällkarten’ Series.
 The main setback of these maps is that the contour lines, which have a 20m interval, have been smoothed, often impeding map reading for hiking in terms of small gorges and canyons of side streams.
-However, this is of minor importance for river planning.
+However, this is of minor importance for river planning of low-gradient rivers.

 This is how to calculate river gradient from topographic maps: